Yarroudh/ZRect3D/README.md

 <code>zrect buildings.city.json pointcloud.las</code>

-This corrects the height of buildings using the default configuration.
+This corrects the buildings height using the default configuration.

 ### Using Options